splightplatform/terraform-provider-splight/docs/resources/asset.md

   name        = "My Asset"
   description = "My Asset Description"

-  # This is overridden by the GeoJSON location
+  # This overrides the timezone computed from the geolocation
-  # and will show perma diff if both are set
-  timezone = "America/Los_Angeles"
+  custom_timezone = "America/Los_Angeles"

   # Use an existing tag in the platform
   dynamic "tags" {